 You would slowly ramp up the dose on those.
 For example (and this isn’t right for everyone)… you could take 1 capsule daily for a week, then 2 daily for a week, then perhaps even 3 daily thereafter.
 The point is that you are slowly titrating.

-A key point: Dr Lynch highly recommends you have on hand a bottle of niacin in the form of extended release nicotinic acid.
+A key point: I highly recommend you have on hand a bottle of niacin in the form of extended release nicotinic acid.

 Why?
 Because, remember, niacin uses up methyl groups provided by the methylation cycle.
 If you speed up your methylation too quickly, taking some niacin as nicotinic acid will help calm your methylation cycle down quickly!